 Despite being targeted towards designers as an easy-to-use platform requiring no programming knowledge, Webflow can still be a challenge to use.
 Advanced features like custom CMS dashboards and interactions need some technical experience for correct use.
 This begs the question, why not just use a technical platform with more advanced functionality in the first place, such as WordPress?

 Finally, Webflow can cost up to $45 per month for personal website development and up to $235 for eCommerce.
 Though there is a free version of Webflow, it offers few advanced features, meaning users must upgrade to access the full capability of the platform.

 After reading this article, you should have a better idea as to whether WordPress or Webflow is suitable for you.
 Webflow is a powerful design platform, great for advanced prototyping, but is costly and lacks robust features for professional developers.

-On the other hand, WordPress is an excellent choice whether you’re a designer or developer.
+On the other hand, WordPress website is an excellent choice whether you’re a web designer or developer.
 Thanks to its increÇdible versatility of features and customization options, users can build high functioning, well-designed websites.
 With the right technical know-how, WordPress lends itself to any website, prototype, or live.